 In another similar story like Mike Kulakov’s Everhour, Malcolm Ocean turned his love for productivity into a SaaS business called Complice.
 Complice started off a super-lean startup and currently generates $64,000 in monthly revenue.

+Check out our list of micro-saas ideas for 2020.
 To whet your appetite, here’s a typical SaaS business model canvas in case you’re looking to launch your online startup or improve an established operating model.

 SaaS Business Model Canvas